laithaustin/rlox/README.md

 ## Example Code

-Here's a simple example of Lox code that this interpreter can run:
+Here's a simple example of Lox code that this interpreter can(should**) run:

 ```lox
 fun fibonacci(n) {